 Storage Tips

-If condensation forms on a cold vial, allow it to reach room temperature before opening to prevent moisture contamination.
+If you see condensation on a cold vial, let it warm to room temp before opening — moisture getting inside is bad news.

 Never re-freeze a reconstituted vial.
-Discard if left at room temperature for more than 4 hours.
+If it sat out at room temp for more than 4 hours, toss it.

 Safety